What are the ‘special categories of personal data’?

 Not all genetic information constitutes genetic data.
 The first question is always whether the genetic information is personal data.
 A genetic sample itself is not personal data until you analyse it to produce some data.
 And genetic analysis data is only personal data (and so genetic data) if you can link it back to an identifiable individual.

 In most cases, you process genetic information to learn something about a specific identified individual and to inform you about taking some action in relation to them.
-This is clearly personal data – and special category genetic data - for the purposes of the GDPR.
+This is clearly personal data – and special category genetic data - for the purposes of the UK GDPR.

 However, the definition of personal data also includes identification by reference to “one or more factors specific to the genetic identity of that natural person”, even without their name or other identifier.
 So, in practice, genetic analysis which includes enough genetic markers to be unique to an individual is personal data and special category genetic data, even if you have removed other names or identifiers.
 And any genetic test results which are linked to a specific biological sample are usually personal data, even if the results themselves are not unique to the individual, because the sample is by its nature specific to an individual and provides the link back to their specific genetic identity.